hsk81/yeoman-generator-dizmo/README.md

 Let's have a look at each ot the top level files and directories:

-* `.eslintrc.json`: a file which can be used to configure the linting process for JavaScript code; see [eslint.org/docs/user-guide/configuring](http://eslint.org/docs/user-guide/configuring) for further information.
+* `.eslintrc.json`: a JSON file, which can be used to configure the linting process for the JavaScript code; see [eslint.org/docs/user-guide/configuring](http://eslint.org/docs/user-guide/configuring) for further information.

 * `assets`: A folder containing asset files like images, which can be accessed from within the dizmo using a relative path like `assets/Preview.png`.
 Put any such files (or media) which are not directly related to styling into this folder.
 You can also create sub-folders or any nested directory structure according to your needs.
 One such folder is `assets/locales` where JSON files for translation purposes can be found.